-The influx of custom in coffee and tea shops around the UK and in fact around the world has seen our well-known ability to tolerate long queues put to the test.
+The influx of custom in Tea and Coffee shops throughout the UK (and, in fact, around the world) has seen our well-known ability to tolerate long queues put to the test.
 Perhaps you have been in this position and found yourself aimlessly looking for some source of entertainment as you gradually waddle towards the counter.
-Above the noise of the coffee machines, your eyes have likely scoured the blackboard menus covered in new and fascinating brews like Chai Tea you have never heard of or even thought to try including the wonderful Chai Tea.
+Above the noise of the Coffee machines, your eyes have likely scoured the blackboard menus covered in new and fascinating brews you have never heard of or even thought to try including the wonderful Chai Tea.

-Its association with the west may have only properly begun in the 1990’s, but over 5,000 miles away, on the Indian subcontinent, variations of this brew have long been woven into the fabric of local life, dating back centuries.
-A Chai Latte found in a UK Coffee shop, however, bears only a minimal resemblance to the age-old tradition of Indian chai consumption.
+Its association with the west may have, in reality, only begun in the 1990’s, yet over 5,000 miles away, on the Indian subcontinent, variations of this brew have long been woven into the fabric of local life, dating back centuries.
+A Chai Latte found in a UK Coffee shop, however, bears only a minimal resemblance to the age-old tradition of Indian Chai consumption.

-If you have been lucky enough to visit India, you will already know that ‘masala chai’ tea, as it is officially known, has taken on a life force of its own.
-From region to region; village to village; and even household to household, chai beverages greatly differ in recipes and are not only drinks to be casually enjoyed on a sunny afternoon, but are, in fact, an integral part of Indian society.
-But how does a simple tea have such an important role in culture and tradition?
+If you have been lucky enough to visit India, you will already know that Masala Chai Tea, as it is officially known, has taken on a life force of its own.
+From region to region; village to village; and even household to household, Chai Tea beverages differ significantly in recipes and are not only drinks to be casually enjoyed on a sunny afternoon, but are, in fact, an integral part of Indian society.
+But how does a simple Tea have such an essential role in culture and tradition?
 And why, after thousands of years, has it only now become popular in the UK?

 What is Chai Tea?

 Chai Tea blends vary depending on the area of India in which one enjoys them.
 Many of these recipes also include milk and sugar, although chai tea can also be consumed without such accompaniments.
-Nevertheless, in many towns and villages in the northern state of Rajasthan, for example, chai tea is often made with camel’s milk.
-In Kolkata, meanwhile the capital of West Bengal, buffalo’s milk is usually added.
-In stark contrast, a recipe found in the state of Jammu and Kashmir sees chai tea turn bright pink with the incorporation of salt.
-Alas, it is not even uncommon to add a dollop of butter, but unsurprisingly, this is an acquired taste.
+Nevertheless, in many towns and villages in the northern state of Rajasthan, for example, Chai Tea is often made with camel’s milk.
+In Kolkata, the capital of West Bengal, buffalo’s milk is usually added.
+In stark contrast, a recipe found in the state of Jammu and Kashmir sees Chai Tea turn bright pink with the inclusion of salt.
+In some areas, it is not even uncommon to add a dollop of butter!

-Unfortunately, there remains a great class division in much of India, with chai teas using milk and sugar typically (although not always) associated with the working classes, while finer quality brews are often reserved for the ‘upper’ classes.
-Naturally, as of 2017, there are many exceptions to this ‘rule’.
-Ultimately, it depends on your personal taste.
+Unfortunately, there remains a sizeable class division in much of India, with Chai Teas using milk and sugar typically (though not always) associated with the so-called working classes, while finer quality brews are often reserved for the so-called upper classes.
+Naturally, as of 2018, there are many exceptions to this alleged rule.
+Ultimately, it depends on one’s personal taste.

-The incredible versatility of chai teas ensure that if there is one recipe you are not particularly fond of, there is likely another you will absolutely adore!
+The incredible versatility of Chai Teas ensure that if there is one recipe you are not particularly fond of, then there is likely another you will absolutely adore!
 From Cutting Chai to Irani Chai; Darjeeling Chai to Assam Chai, and then, of course, Masala Chai, the possibilities are almost endless.

-There is a very common misconception surrounding chai tea’s name.
-Despite the term ‘Chai Tea’ being most used throughout the western hemisphere, in the Hindi language - as well as countless others, ‘chai’ actually means ‘tea’ in itself.
-This means that, for decades, when you order a ‘Chai Tea’ you are, in fact, ordering a cup of tea.
+There is a widespread misconception surrounding the name “Chai Tea”.
+Despite the term “Chai Tea’” being used predominantly throughout the western hemisphere, in the Hindi language (as well as in countless other countries) “Chai” actually means “Tea” in itself.
+This means that, for decades, when you order a “Chai Tea” you are, in reality, ordering a cup of “Tea-Tea”!

-Other languages that pronounce tea as ‘chai’ include Arabic, Azerbaijani, Bulgarian, Macedonian, Persian, Russian, Slovak, Slovenian, Turkish, and Urdu.
-Meanwhile, languages with variations on the word ‘chai’, but still pronounce it in a similar manner, include Croatian (čaj), Czech (čaj), Georgian (ch’ai), Greek (tsái), Romanian (ceai), Serbian (čaj), Thai (chā), and Ukrainian (chay).
-Astoundingly, there are many more!
-All these variations originally stem from the Mandarin Chinese word, ‘chá’ (茶).
-The far more fitting term ‘Masala Chai’, on the other hand, can be translated from Hindi to literally mean ‘spiced tea’ (मसालेदार चाय).
+Other languages that pronounce Tea as Chai include Arabic, Azerbaijani, Bulgarian, Macedonian, Persian, Russian, Slovak, Slovenian, Turkish, and Urdu.
+Languages with other variations and/or spellings of the word Chai, but still pronounce it in a similar manner, include Croatian (čaj), Czech (čaj), Georgian (ch’ai), Greek (tsái), Romanian (ceai), Serbian (čaj), Thai (chā), and Ukrainian (chay).
+All these variations originally stem from the Mandarin Chinese word, “chá” (茶).
+The term “Masala Chai”, on the other hand, is translated from Hindi, and means “Spiced Tea” (मसालेदार चाय).

 Chai Tea Ingredients

-To understand the invention of masala chai teas is to understand each respective ingredient as a separate entity.
-Almost every single one of these ingredients has, at one stage or another, had a closely knit history with the Indian practice of Ayurveda, an age-old belief system closely associated with holistic healing.
+To fully understand the marvellous creation of Masala Chai Teas, one should understand each ingredient as a separate entity.
+Almost every single one of these ingredients has, at one stage or another, had a tightly knit history with the Indian practice of Ayurveda, an age-old belief system closely associated with holistic healing.

-A variety of herbs and spices are often used to balance one’s ‘doshas’, which are energies that make up every individual and work together to perform physiological functions in the body.
-These three doshas are the ‘Vata’ dosha, the ‘Pitta’ dosha and the ‘Kapha’ dosha.
-The Vata dosha is the energy that controls bodily functions associated with motion, including blood circulation, blinking, breathing, and the heartbeat.
+A variety of herbs and spices are often used to balance one’s “doshas”, which are energies that make up every individual and work together to perform physiological functions in the body.
+These three doshas are the “Vata” dosha, the “Pitta” dosha and the “Kapha” dosha.

-The Pitta dosha, meanwhile, is the energy that controls the body’s metabolic systems, including digestion, absorption, nutrition, and the body’s temperature.
-Finally, there is the Kapha dosha, which is the energy that controls growth in the body, as well as supplying water to all the body parts, moisturising the skin, and maintaining the immune system.
+- Kapha dosha, which is the energy that controls growth in the body, as well as supplying water to all the body parts, moisturising the skin and maintaining the immune system.

-Chai teas are the perfect answer to dosha harmony.
-The ingredients used in these beverages have the ability to balance these doshas and, according to Ayurveda, provide nourishment to the mind, body, and soul.
-With no two blends the same, The Kent and Sussex Tea and Coffee Company has examined just some of the traditional ingredients used in a multitude of chai tea recipes:
+Chai Loose Tea is the perfect answer to dosha harmony.
+The ingredients used in these beverages can balance one’s doshas and, according to Ayurveda, provide nourishment to the mind, body, and soul.
+With no two blends being the same, The Kent and Sussex Tea and Coffee Company has examined just some of the traditional ingredients used in a multitude of Chai Tea recipes:

 Loose Leaf Black Tea

 Black tea has been used and enjoyed for centuries.
-However, despite its worldwide popularity, it is still a relative ‘newcomer’ compared with the likes of green tea.
-The unmistakeable difference between green tea and black tea is in the processing method applied to their respective productions.
+However, despite its worldwide popularity, it is still a relative ‘newcomer’ compared with the likes of Green Tea.
+The difference between Green Tea and Black Tea is in the processing method applied to the leaves.

 Ginger is another ingredient that needs little introduction.
-In fact, compared with countless other spices of Asian origin, this particular herb of the Zingiberaceae family has been known in the west for at least 2,000 years.
+Unlike countless other spices of Asian origin, this particular herb of the Zingiberaceae family has been known in the west for at least 2,000 years.

-Today, ginger is included in a wide variety of household and commercial products, including, of course, Chai Tea.
-Its flavours largely consist of almost tangy notes, which are often very prominent when incorporated into these delicious brews.
+Today, one finds ginger in a wide variety of household and commercial products including, of course, Chai Tea.
+Its flavours consist of almost tangy notes, which are often very prominent when incorporated into these delicious brews.

 Peppercorns are arguably one of the most popular spices in the world.
 In many Chai Teas recipes, meanwhile, they are equally vital.
 Black pepper is a flowering vine in the Piperaceae family.
 It is widely cultivated for its fruit which, when dried, can be used as a seasoning for almost any savoury dish.

-Known as ‘the spice of life’, turmeric is the third and final commonly used ingredient in chai teas that belongs to the ginger family.
-Its sharp, earthy, bitter taste makes it an especially unique, yet equally scrumptious addition to a masala chai.
+Known as “the spice of life”, turmeric is the third and final commonly used ingredient in Chai Tea that belongs to the ginger family.
+Its sharp, earthy, bitter taste makes it an especially unique, yet equally scrumptious addition to a Masala Chai.

-It is also often enjoyed as a standalone, Turmeric Tea (Please see our blog on Turmeric Tea).
+It is also often enjoyed as a standalone ingredient, notably as a Turmeric Root Tea.
 Ayurvedic Medicine recognises turmeric as a tridoshic, similar to Cardamom.
-According to its practice, this spice can assist with digestion, support the immune system, and offer liver detoxification, just to name a few.
+According to its practice, this spice can assist with digestion, support the immune system, and offer liver detoxification.

 History and Culture of Chai Tea